shmaze/LHL-Final-Project/README.md

   ~[6-3](https://github.com/shmaze/LHL-Final-Project/blob/main/6-3_Implementing-Quantitative-Metrics.ipynb) - Implementing quantitative model tracking metrics and improving upon prior model performance display.

+Chapter 7 - Notebooks for testing and creating new CSV files and Streamlit app deployment ~[7-1](https://github.com/shmaze/LHL-Final-Project/blob/main/7-1_Attempting-Google-cloud-CSV-Storage-and-Streamlit-Deployment.ipynb) - First steps into testing google cloud storage and deployment.

+  ~[7-2](https://github.com/shmaze/LHL-Final-Project/blob/main/7-2_Re-Working-for-Deployment.ipynb) - Created functions for accessing and stroing csvs.

+[Deployable App](https://github.com/shmaze/LHL-Final-Project/blob/main/predictor_app.py) - This is the final script which is deployed onto Streamlit and is the finished product as this time.

-Scripts - Final runnable python scripts for [Predicting](https://github.com/shmaze/LHL-Final-Project/blob/main/predictor.py), [Database_Population](https://github.com/shmaze/LHL-Final-Project/blob/main/full_database_populator.py) and [Model Performance Display](https://github.com/shmaze/LHL-Final-Project/blob/main/full_model_performance.py).
+Scripts - Final runnable python scripts for [Predicting](https://github.com/shmaze/LHL-Final-Project/blob/main/predictor_app.py) and [Database_Population](https://github.com/shmaze/LHL-Final-Project/blob/main/final_database_populator.py).
 As well as [deprecated scripts](https://github.com/shmaze/LHL-Final-Project/tree/main/Deprecated-Scripts) that have been improved upon and are no longer needed.

 ### Disclaimer
 ### This is not financial advice.
 I am not a finanical advisor.
 Everything contained herein is meant to be for entertainment purposes only.